 One goal of this fund is to stimulate innovative research that will strengthen faculty members’ ability to compete for extramural funding.
 Pilot studies that can be leveraged into competitive grant applications will be particularly consistent with the goals of the FIF.
 Another goal of this initiative is to invest in research that creates new technology-based products and creates a pipeline of innovation that ultimately leads to the commercialization of university intellectual property.
 FIF awards are expected to accelerate scholarly breakthroughs by supporting investigators’ pursuit of ground-breaking studies that have great potential for leading to transformative results, and to the development and implementation of innovative technologies or products that can transition to the marketplace.

 The FIF award period is 12 months from the date of official notification and authorization to expend, with the possibility of a one-year extension.
-The maximum award will be $40,000 and there may be up to 5 awards granted over a two-year period.
+The maximum award will be $40,000 and there may be up to 2 awards granted.
 There is no specific due date for proposals.
-Instead, proposals will be accepted on a rolling basis, and the Office of Research will continuously review submitted proposals until June 30, 2014, or upon commitment of all available funds, whichever occurs first.
+Instead, proposals will be accepted on a rolling basis, and the Office of Research will continuously review submitted proposals until June 30, 2015, or upon commitment of all available funds, whichever occurs first.

 Allowable expenditures are direct costs normally applied during the conduct of sponsored research, including salaries, consultant fees, equipment, domestic travel required for the conduct of research, supplies, and other direct costs.
 The following should be noted: